Last updated September 29, 2023

 The “dual-track process,” broadly defined, means that a company planning on an exit transaction has chosen to go down the path of conducting an initial public offering while also pursuing a possible M&A exit.
-Traditionally favored by private equity firms with respect to their portfolio companies, the dual-track process has also gained currency as a possible exit strategy amongst fast-growing, venture-backed technology companies.
+Traditionally favored by private equity firms with respect to their portfolio companies, the dual-track process has also gained currency as a possible exit strategy amongst fast-growing, venture-backed technology companies, especially as de-SPAC transactions guided more exits starting 2020.
 The M&A side of the dual-track process is most typically structured as a full-blown auction involving multiple strategic and financial bidders (rather than a direct one on-one negotiation with a single bidder).
 However, there can be many variations within the dual-track framework, and careful consideration should be given to process before kick-off.

 However, a dual-track process is, in fact, quite difficult for many leanly-staffed technology companies to execute well.
 It can tax the limited resources of the team tasked to run both processes while also keeping the company functioning.
 Therefore, caution should be exercised and appropriate resources devoted to the process.